-After a good deal of hardship, it must have been for the horses although we changed every ten miles for a new set of six horses, we got a call to Union Town and he called to see us at breakfast and it was a dirgy looking place.
-It was my first interview with coal countires.
-We got to Wheeling all right that evening near night, went to a very nice hotel and when Mr. Lilley inquired about the prospects of a boat the Clerk said there was no boat going that night but Mr. Lilley was somehow not satisfied with his answer and went down to the river and there was a steamer just firing up nearly ready to start, and he hurried back and took us down and we got aboard of the steamer, all nicely lighted and warm, no different from the mode of traveling we had just been using.
+After a good deal of hardship, it must have been for the horses although we changed every ten miles for a new set of six horses, we got a call to Union Town and he called to see us at breakfast and it was a dirty looking place.
+It was my first interview with coalcounties.
+We got to Wheeling all right that evening near night, went to a very nice hotel and when Mr. Lilley inquired about the prospects of a boat the Clerk said there was no boat going that night but Mr. Lilley was somehow not satisfied with his answer and went down to the river and there was a steamer just firing up nearly ready to start, and he hurried back and took us down and we got aboard of the steamer, all nicely lighted and warm, so different from the mode of traveling we had just been using.
 That was the last boat that went down for three weeks about, as the river froze over.
-Then we went to Cinncinnatti and we had a great time as it was getting there plowing through the ice.
-About noon the next day we arrived at Cinncinnatti and there we met Mr. Lilley's half-brother.
-I think he had written to him that he was coming and he left me on the boat and went out and found him, Augustus Lilley brought a carriage and took us up to his house.
-He was the father of Mrs. Owen Farrelly.
-There we had to stay three weeks on account of the river being frozen, we were worried because we could not get to Mr. Loughridge's, thinking that he was in need of our help, didnt know that Miss Thompson was able to help him.
-When we were there the son of Mr. Wilson, who was assisting his father in the Presbyterian Church called on us and afterwards took us to the Fair and the ladies treated us very kindly.
-Once in the while attending Prayer meeting the old father who was sitting back in the pulpit all at once arose and he had a very huge head of white silvery hair, I do not know how it was but I at once thought of him as the Prophet Samuel, and it turned out that his name was Samuel Wilson During the time of our stay Cornelia was taken very ill, had taken cold some way in her traveling, we feared that we would lose her but after a weeks illness she got better.
+Then we went to Cinnati and we had a great time as it was getting there prowing through the ice.
+About noon the next day we arrived at Cinnati and there we met Mr. Lilley's half-brother.
+I think he had written to him that he was Toming and he left me on the boat and went out and found him, Augustus Lilley brought a carriage and took us up to his house.
+He was the father of birs.
+Owen Farrelly.
+There we had to stay three weeks on account of the civer being frozen, we were worried because we could not get to Mr. Loughridge's, thinking that he was in need of our help, didnt know that Miss Thompson was able to help him.
+When we were there the son of Mr. Vilson, who was assisting his father in the Presbyterian church called on us and afterwards took a us to the Fair and the ladies treated us very kindly.
+Once in the while attending Prayermeeting the old father who was sitting back in the pu;pit all at once arose and he had a very huge head of white silvery hair, I do

+Samuel, and it turned out that his name was Samuel Wilson.
+During the time of our stay Cornelia was taken very ill, had taken cold some way in her traveling, we feared that we would lose her but after a weeks illness she got better.
 She was still not well when we went on the boat, the Doctor must have salivated her for her mouth was very sore as I had to get washes all the way down the river.